liz-is/emissions-tools/README.md

 ### Scope 3 emissions

 Scope 3 emssions from the ARCHER2 hardware have been estimated from a subset of the components that are expected to make up the majority of the emissions.
+Note that there is a large amount of uncertainty for Scope 3 emissions due to lack of high quality Scope 3 emissions data from vendors.
+In particular, the number used for the compute node emissions is at the high end of estimated values and the actual value could be as much as 15% lower at around 900 kgCO2e/node.

 | Component | Count | Estimated kgCO_2_e per unit | Estimated kgCO_2_e | % Total Scope 3 | References |
 |---|--:|--:|--:|--:|---|